Sports betting in India for beginners: complete guide from registration to first withdrawal

 | American odds | +150 = bet 100 win 150. −200 = bet 200 win 100.
 Used by US sportsbooks. |

-| How to read betting odds | Implied probability = 1 / decimal odds × 100.
-Subtract bookmaker margin (3.5–5% on cricket) for true probability. |
+| Implied probability | 1 / decimal odds × 100.
+A price of 1.85 implies 54%.
+Subtract the bookmaker margin (3.5–5% on cricket) to approximate the true chance. |

 | Accumulator betting / Parlay betting | Multiple selections in one slip.
 All must win for the slip to settle.
 Returns multiply across legs. |